The Anwick Drake Stones

 History, tourist information, and nearby accommodation

-Anwick is a small village in the North Kestevan District of Lincolnshire, about 4 miles north-east of Sleaford.
+Anwick is a small village in the North Kesteven District of Lincolnshire, about 4 miles north-east of Sleaford.
 The parish church of Anwick is a late 13th-century building dedicated to St Edith.

 Immediately outside St Edith's churchyard wall are two large boulders known as the Drake Stones.
 The boulders are made of Spilsby sandstone and are what is geologically known as glacial erratics.
 It isn't clear whether this was their original position or if they were moved to this spot.